Songtech-0912/natron-ui-ux-design/docs/README.md

 # Project Documentation

-This page will one day cover all of the design systems, concepts, and components that will be part of the Natron UI/UX Redesign.
+This page will one day cover all the design systems, concepts, and components that will be part of the Natron UI/UX Redesign.
 I hope to make it as comprehensive as Google's [Material Design Documentation].

 Unfortunately, we're not there yet.
 So here's a preview of things I hope to implement: